Basket (0 items)

 Space

-Ensure you have a good amount of space to host your tasting.
+Ensure you have enough space to host your tasting.
 Wineware suggests that you line up wines in the order of tasting, beginning with whites and finishing with reds (lightest to heaviest, driest to sweetest).
 You could even create large name labels providing more information on each wine for your guests to read.

 Wine Preparation